PhoenixPan/FrontEndDevelopment/css-basic.md

 	}
 	```
 2. Relates to links:
-  1. a:link {color: red}; unvisited link;
+  1. a:link {color: red}; - unvisited link;
   2. a:visited {color: green};
-  3. a:hover; MUST come after a:link and a:visited in the CSS definition in order to be effective;
+  3. a:hover; - MUST come after a:link and a:visited in the CSS definition in order to be effective;
-  4. a:active; MUST come after a:hover in the CSS definition in order to be effective;
+  4. a:active; - MUST come after a:hover in the CSS definition in order to be effective;
-3. p:lang(anything): define special rules for different language:
+3. p:lang(anything) - define special rules for different language:
 	```
 		q:lang(en) {
 		  quotes:"prefix "" postfix";